tamucc-gcl/gcl_genome_assembly/README.md

 ### Sample Sheet

-A CSV file provided via `--sample_sheet` with four columns (no header row expected by the parser):
+A CSV file with a header row provided via `--sample_sheet`.
+Rows with any empty column are automatically skipped.

 | Column | Description |
 |---|---|